 The skies were overcast every morning.
 We did get to experience one sunset at Hopi Point which was spectacular.

-Rim Trail: Visitor Center to the Village
+1. Hike the Rim Trail: Visitor Center to the Village

 The 2.5 mile section of the Grand Canyon Rim Trail between the Visitor Center and the Village is worth doing, especially if you visit the Grand Canyon with kids.

-It’s mostly flat the entire way, follows the rim of the canyon and gives you exquisite views.
+It’s mostly flat the entire way, follows the rim of the canyon, and gives you exquisite views.
 In the winter, it’s a chance to throw snowballs at each other as well.

-Take your time to stroll, enjoy the views and learn along the way with the interpretative trails, museums and ranger talks.
+Take your time to stroll, enjoy the views and learn along the way with the interpretative trails, museums, and ranger talks.

 When you want to escape the cold, pop into the Grand Canyon Visitor Center at Mather Point to see the 22 minute park film, Grand Canyon – a Journey of Wonder.